andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Should we try to write a manuscript describing the package?

-* I'm currently confused about the use_varnames implementation.
-I thought in the latest discussion, this needed to happen in prepare_diagram, but looks like it's now in the make_diagram phase?
-Just need clarification on that.

-* It seems to me it might be better to supply all settings for make_diagram as one list, this makes it easier to keep things together.
-To that end, I moved use_varnames and show_grid into diagram_settings.
-I hope this didn't break too much.
-I think we should also rename/reorder/add listelements such that it structures by type (vars/main flows/interactions/etc.) and for each one there is on/off and styling (the latter ignored if it's turned off).
-Each type of flow (main and interaction) should have their own settings for an on/off flag to show arrows and labels, as well as text size/color settings.
-Also, let's reorder diagram_settings inputs such that the node related one comes first, then all main flow related, then all interaction related.

 * The quickstart vignette shows an error message "Error in prepare_diagram(model_list): flowdiagramr cannot currently process flows that include an interaction between more than two variables".
 Not doing more than 2 variables is a problem/limitation we might need to resolve.
 See e.g. the new 'more model examples' vignette where I tried to implement a model that is biologically reasonable, and ideally should work.
 Should discuss how difficult fixing this would be. (and first address the other points).

-* I think we should try to avoid flipping between 'variable' and 'node', it might confuse people.
-While node is in some sense more general, since our starting point is models with variables and flows, I think it's best if we use those two words throughout.
-That means renaming all input options to make_diagram should be var_XX instead of node_XX.
-It would also mean renaming the nodes entry in the object that prepare_diagram returns to vars.
-Could do that in a last step, and then at beginning of make_diagram code, rename again internally to nodes so that you won't have to change a ton of internal code, but the user still sees var/vars/variable/variables instead of node terminology.
-This also means nodes (or edges) should not show up inside the ggplot2 code given to the user, just the vars/flows terminology.
-Maybe a search and replace over all code, changing node -> var and nodes -> vars will do the trick?
-And edge -> flow, edges -> flows.
-(I use a (windows) progam called Find and Replace for such stuff).

-* Last model in vignette B doesn't look quite right, it seems that the d*P arrow goes from P to Ia instead of from P to nowhere (and to nowhere flows usually go at a slanted angle).
-Not sure what's happening there.
-Also several interaction arrows start at the center of the variables instead of the edges.

-* In the return object from make_diagram, the naming of horizontal_edges and vertical_edges is not ideal.
-Users will think those are how they look graphically.
-Can we rename those data frames to say "vars, main_flows, interaction_flows, external_flows, feedback_flows".
-And would it maybe be useful for future development to have all flows have all attributes?
-E.g. all have the interaction attribute, it's either TRUE or FALSE.
-And all have a curvature setting, it's sometimes 0 for straight flows.
-Doing so one could even go from 5 data frames to 2, one for variables, one for flows, and there is an extra column for flows that specifies the type of flow.
-Not sure if that would be better than as list structure, but an option.

-* Vignette C still has comment from me that says "Need to be able to change label location for all flows.
-Not currently working."
-Is that now implemented?
-Seems like it is, just checking since the comment is still there.

-* Can you format the help file for prepare_diagram such that the model_list explanation is easier readable, e.g., each list element explained by itself.

-* The 2nd example in vignette D is not working. see comment there.

 * Is it possible to add some code at the end of a plot generation that trims all the white space?
 I know something like theme(plot.margin=unit(c(-2,-2,0,0), "null")) or such can work, the tricky bit is how to figure out automatically how the cropping should happen.

-* Shouldn't default settings in a function call be what's described?
-E.g. right now in write_diagram, the default for directory is NULL but that equates to the current working directory.
-Shouldn't the default then be set to '.' or something like that?
-Same for filename, if the default is 'diagram_code.R' then I think that's what should be shown in the function call (I did that one, wasn't sure how to do directory best).

-* I still think producing ggplot2 code that uses loops would be easier for users to modify.
-Instead of efficiently/vectorized adding of components (vars/flows), I would do a loop over each, i.e. a loop over all vars, over all flows, etc. Then one can more easily intervene manually for a specific one and change it.

 * Need a function that checks that all model_list conventions are adhered to (see vignette A). (might already exist?)